-Pork with Apples is classic French dish, that’s ready in under 30 minutes, making it perfect for busy fall evenings.
+Pork loin with Apples is classic French dish, that’s ready in under 30 minutes, making it perfect for busy fall evenings.

 Porc a la Normande, or Pork with Apples is another dish whose name indicates the ingredients contained in the recipe.